What is Rotator Cuff Repair Surgery?

-Keep the movements smooth and continuous for 5 minutes or until fatigue.
+Keep the movements smooth and continuous for 5 minutes or until you notice fatigue.

 Exercise 2: Progress to light weight

-As you get more confidence in controlling your shoulder movement, a lightweight (eg a tin of beans or small paperweight), should be held in the affected hand.
+As you get more confidence in controlling your shoulder movement, a light weight, for example a tin of beans or small paperweight, should be held in the affected hand.